Click or tap image to see more

 The Professional Development Day was a part of a series of workshops the center created to improve their methods for classroom planning and collaborative work among staff.
 The goal has been twofold: build a connective learning environment and develop a shared language and practices.
 This day would be an exercise on just how that is done.

 The day began in the campus conference room where auto body and detailing instructor Paul Casagrande shared with his colleagues the methods he uses in developing and implementing lesson plans and assessing his students’ progress.
-All of this is documented in a form a form created by Career Services called a Thinking Sheet.
+All of this is documented in a form created by Career Services called a Thinking Sheet.
 The form provides teachers a means to outline their classroom instruction in a quick, easy-to-read way.

 After Mr. Casagrande went through a typical lesson he had done with his students it was time for his colleagues to go back to school.